Friday, 8 January 2016

 8. Aden was also detached from India, and established as a separate Crown colony

-The above map shows Provinces of the British India and distribution of Muslim Population, according to the census of 1941.
+The above map shows the provinces of British India and the distribution of Muslim Population, according to the census of 1941.

-The above map show the distribution of the Muslim population district wise, according to the census of 1941.
+The above map shows the distribution of the Muslim population district-wise, according to the census of 1941.

-The elections results as the above table shows were disappointing for Muslim League.
-Under this act governments were formed in provinces.
-A coalition government of Krishak Praja Party and Muslim League, headed by Abul Qasim Fazl ul Haq was formed in Bengal and the Unionists under the leader ship of Sir Sikander Hayat formed government in Punjab.
-Ghulam Hussain Hidayatullah of Muslim Peoples' Party formed the government in Sindh.
-Sir Sahibzada Abdul Qayyum Khan made a coalition government in NWFP.
-But that lasted for just six month and then Congress led government was formed by Dr Khan Sahib.
+The election results, as shown in the table above, were disappointing for the Muslim League.
+Under the Government of India Act 1935, governments were formed in the provinces.
+A coalition government of the Krishak Praja Party and the Muslim League, headed by Abul Qasim Fazl ul Haq, was formed in Bengal.
+In Punjab, the Unionists, under the leadership of Sir Sikander Hayat Khan, formed the government.
+Ghulam Hussain Hidayatullah of the Muslim Peoples' Party formed the government in Sindh.
+In the North-West Frontier Province (NWFP), Sir Sahibzada Abdul Qayyum Khan formed a coalition government, but it lasted only six months before being replaced by a Congress-led government under Dr. Khan Sahib.

 These governments were an important step towards freedom.
-However, their tenure was cut short by the fast changing world scenario.
-Second world war started in September, 1939 and Congress led governments resigned on the question of whether to support the British government in its war efforts or not.
-They also wanted guarantee of full independence after the war.
-Bengal and Punjab were exception.
-As the governments of these two Muslim dominated provinces were in different mood and were ready to fully cooperate with the British in the war effort, hence they did not resign and continued in power.
-So, the two biggest Muslim majority provinces chose a different path from that of the rest of India.
+However, their tenure was cut short by rapidly changing global circumstances.
+The Second World War began in September 1939, and Congress-led governments resigned over the issue of whether to support the British war effort.
+They also demanded a guarantee of full independence after the war.
+Bengal and Punjab were exceptions.
+The governments in these two Muslim-majority provinces had a different stance—they chose to fully cooperate with the British and therefore did not resign, continuing in power.
+In doing so, the two largest Muslim-majority provinces took a different path from the rest of India.

-In the fast changing national and international scenario, the annual session of AIML was held in March, 1940 in Lahore.
-That session proved to be the most prominent land mark on the road to the creation of Pakistan.
-In the resolution that was passed at the end of the session, AIML demanded a separate country in the following words:
+Amid this rapidly changing national and international scenario, the annual session of the All India Muslim League (AIML) was held in March 1940 in Lahore.
+That session proved to be the most significant landmark on the road to the creation of Pakistan.
+In the resolution passed at the end of the session, the AIML demanded a separate country in the following words:

 "That geographically contiguous units are demarcated into regions which should be constituted, with such territorial readjustments as may be necessary that the areas in which the Muslims are numerically in a majority as in the North Western and Eastern Zones of (British) India should be grouped to constitute ‘independent states’ in which the constituent units should be autonomous and sovereign."

-Naturally congress and many other political powers rejected any division of the country and political wrangling continued for many years.
-After the end of WW II, British government decided to again start the political process stalled because of the war and decided to hold elections.
+Naturally, Congress and many other political powers rejected any division of the country and political wrangling continued for many years.
+After the end of WW II, the British government decided to again start the political process stalled because of the war and decided to hold elections.

 (Akalis 22, Unionists 20)

-Hence these elections, once for all, decided two matters in favour of All India Muslim League.
-First, it vindicated its claim to be the sole representative of the Indian Muslims and second, it showed overwhelming public support for the demand for Pakistan.
-AIML secured 74.75% of the popular vote of Muslims and Congress 80.9% of votes on general seats.
-The result of these elections convinced both Congress and the government that no settlement will work without the consent of AIML.
+Hence, these elections decisively settled two key matters in favour of the All India Muslim League (AIML).
+First, they vindicated its claim to be the sole representative of Indian Muslims.
+Second, they demonstrated overwhelming public support for the demand for Pakistan.
+The AIML secured 74.75% of the Muslim vote, while the Congress obtained 80.9% of the votes on general seats.
+The results convinced both the Congress and the British government that no political settlement would be viable without the consent of the AIML.

-In these circumstances, the British government sent a mission comprised of three ministers to find a political solution to the Indian problem, with the consultation of all the stake holders.
-This is known in history as Cabinet Mission.
+In these circumstances, the British government sent a delegation consisting of three cabinet ministers to India to find a political solution to the ongoing crisis, in consultation with all major stakeholders.
+This delegation is known in history as the Cabinet Mission.
 On May 16, 1946, it presented the following plan:

 1. A united Dominion of India would be given independence.